Dimitris-Klis/TimeyCells/SOURCE-CODE-DOCS.md

 - Applies zoom scale clamping between `MinScale` and `MaxScale`.
 - Restores the parent of `Table` back to the `Viewport`.
 - Automatically scrolls vertically to top or bottom if the cursor is near those edges.
-- Nudges horizontal scroll when zooming near left/right edges based on `EdgeNudge`, adapting to the current zoomed content width.
+- Nudges scroll when zooming near edges based on `EdgeNudge`, adapting to the current zoomed content width/height.

 <br/>